kasselhingee/lacunaritycovariance/cran-comments.md

+Fixed:
+1. added a call to Author@R in DESCRIPTION
-Fixed issue causing the note on CRAN's check page: an unanchored link.
+2. an unanchored link.

-Also fixed a randomness issue that caused a test failed a few versions ago.
+3. Also fixed a randomness issue that caused a test failed a few versions ago.

+Apologies for missing (1) in the previous submission.